HPCI-Lab/yProvStore/README.md

     > MINIO_ROOT_USER=minioadmin
     > MINIO_ROOT_PASSWORD=minioadmin
     > MINIO_BUCKET_NAME=yprov-documents
-    > MINIO_ENDPOINT=localhost:9000  # Change if your MinIO server (for example within docker which whould be `yprovstore-minio:9000` which is the default value)
+    > MINIO_ENDPOINT=localhost:9000  # Change to your MinIO server (for example within docker it whould be `yprovstore-minio:9000`, which is also the default value)
     > MINIO_SECURE=False  # !!
 IMPORTANT: if testing locally you need to disable HTTPS
     > ```